patcg-individual-drafts/private-aggregation-api/README.md

 ### Shared contribution budget

-Separating contribution budgets for shared storage worklets and FLEDGE worklets provides additional flexibility; for example, some partition choices may not be compatible (e.g. a per-interest group budget).
+Separating contribution budgets for Shared Storage worklets and Protected Audience worklets provides additional flexibility; for example, some partition choices may not be compatible (e.g. a per-interest group budget).
 However, we could consider merging the two budgets in the future.